HarperDB/nextjs/README.md

 Launches the application in Next.js development mode, and enables HMR for instantaneous updates when modifying application code.

+> [!NOTE]
+> Dev mode for Next.js v13+ relies on WebSockets.
+If you encounter an `Invalid WebSocket frame:` error, disable any other WebSocket services on the Next.js port.
+This commonly can be the HarperDB MQTT WebSocket service, which can be configured under the `mqtt` option within `harperdb-config.yaml`.

 ### `build`

 Builds the application and then exits the process.